Takeda Ventures

 Series A in 2018

-ARTham Therapeutics Inc. is a biopharmaceutical company based in Naka-Ku, Japan, founded in 2018.
-The company is focused on developing innovative, disease-modifying medicines aimed at improving patient health.
-It offers a range of programs, including art-648, art-ep, art-pde, and art-001, targeting conditions such as inflammatory skin diseases, vascular malformations, and immuno-oncology endometriosis.
-ARTham operates a virtual research and development model that fosters collaboration with academic and business partners to drive innovation in drug development.
-Through its efforts, ARTham Therapeutics seeks to address specific medical needs, enhance patient recovery, and improve overall quality of life.
+ARTham Therapeutics Inc is a biopharmaceutical company based in Naka-Ku, Japan, founded in 2018.
+The company focuses on delivering innovative biological medicines aimed at treating debilitating diseases.
+Its portfolio includes programs such as art-648, art-ep, art-pde, and art-001, which are designed to address specific medical needs in areas including inflammatory skin diseases, vascular malformations, and immuno-oncology endometriosis.
+Operating under a virtual research and development model, ARTham Therapeutics collaborates with academic and business partners to drive innovation and create disease-modifying therapies that enhance patient health and quality of life.

 Quince Therapeutics